kaycebasques/biodigitaljazz/blog/favicon.rst

      })();
    </script>

+TV static!
+A grid of random colors looks like TV static.
+Obvious in hindsight, but I did not expect that.

-Is that TV static?!
-That looks like TV static.
-But 16x16 is hard to see.
-Let's try 100x100.
+16x16 (the size of a basic favicon) is a little hard to see.
+Here's 100x100:

 .. raw:: html